 By Fatima Moien

-Brandishing handmade and other signs in their hands, a dozen protesters crowded the entrance to Nick’s Pizza on Sunrise Highway in Rockville Centre Wednesday to call on Nicholas J. Angelis to pay the more than $400,000 in back wages and interest charges that, according to Nassau County Supreme Court documents, he owes eight former workers of the upscale eatery.
+Brandishing handmade and other signs in their hands, a dozen protesters crowded the entrance to Nick’s Pizza on Sunrise Highway in Rockville Centre Wednesday to call on Nicholas J. Angelis, the eatery’s one-time owner, to pay the more than $400,000 in back wages and interest charges that, according to Nassau County Supreme Court documents, he owes eight former workers of the upscale eatery.

 All the workers came to the United States as undocumented immigrants, though one is now a permanent resident.

 Angelis, 62, of Rockville Centre, was ordered by the New York State Department of Labor in 2011 and 2015 to pay the workers for overtime that they had accrued at the pizzeria between 2003 and 2011 but were never paid for.
 So far, however, they haven’t received any of the money that they are owed, despite two court judgments in their favor in 2021 and 2022.

 In addition to the money that Angelis must pay the workers, he also owes over $300,000 in state penalties.
 His total tab is more than $733,000, court documents show.